Fujifilm X-Pro1 vs Olympus E-M5

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M5 provides a faster frame rate than the X-Pro1.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M5 provides a faster frame rate than the X-Pro1.
 It can shoot movie footage at 1080/60i, while the Fujifilm is limited to 1080/24p.

 Feature comparison: Fujifilm X-Pro1 vs Olympus E-M5

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-Pro1 and the E-M5 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 1440k dots.
 The adjacent table lists some of the other core features of the Fujifilm X-Pro1 and Olympus E-M5 along with similar information for a selection of comparators.

 |Fujifilm X-Pro1»||1440||n||3.0||1230||fixed||n||4000||6.0||n||n||Fujifilm X-Pro1|